Offers for Bachelor and Master Theses

 Analysis and Implementation of Grassmannian Modulation for Non-Coherent MIMO Communications Andrej Rode MA

-Analysis and Application of Diffusion Models in Communications Vincent Lauinger MA
+Analysis and Application of Diffusion Models in Communications (DE) Vincent Lauinger MA

-Ressourcenzuweisung mittels Spiking Neural Network-basierten Deep Reinforcement Algorithmen Eike Bansbach MA
+Ressourcenzuweisung mittels Spiking Neural Network-basierten Deep Reinforcement Learning Algorithmen Eike-Manuel Edelmann MA

-Optimization of Hybrid Beamforming for Joint Communication and Sensing Charlotte Muth BA
+Optimization of Hybrid Beamforming for Joint Communication and Sensing (DE) Charlotte Muth BA

-Investigation of Semantic Communiations in 6G Mobile Communications Laurent Schmalen MA
+Investigation of Semantic Communications in 6G Mobile Communications (DE) Laurent Schmalen MA

 Multistatic Joint Communication and Sensing (JCaS) using Deep Learning Charlotte Muth MA